Flare (countermeasure): Usage

 Apart from military use, some civilian aircraft are also equipped with countermeasure flares, against terrorism: the Israeli airline El Al, having been the target of the failed 2002 airliner attack, in which shoulder-launched surface-to-air missiles were fired at an airliner while taking off, began equipping its fleet with radar-based, automated flare release countermeasures from June 2004.
 This caused concerns in some European countries, which proceeded to ban such aircraft from landing at their airports.

+On 18 June 2017, after an AIM-9X did not successfully track a targeted Syrian Air Force Su-22 Fitter, US Navy Lt.
+Cmdr.
+Michael "Mob" Tremel flying a F/A-18E Super Hornet used an AMRAAM missile to successfully destroy the enemy aircraft.
+There is a theory that the Sidewinder is tested against American and not Soviet/Russian flares.
+The Sidewinder is used to rejecting American but not Soviet/Russian flares.
+Similar issues arose from the testing of the AIM-9P model.
+The missile would ignore American flares but go for Soviet ones due to these flares having "different burn time, intensity and separation."

 Decoying

 Flares burn at thousands of degrees Celsius, which is much hotter than the exhaust of a jet engine.
 IR missiles seek out the hotter flame, believing it to be an aircraft in afterburner or the beginning of the engine's exhaust source.

 As the more modern infrared seekers tend to have spectral sensitivity tailored to more closely match the emissions of airplanes and reject other sources (the so-called CCM, or counter-countermeasures), the modernized decoy flares have their emission spectrum optimized to also match the radiation of the airplane (mainly its engines and engine exhaust).
 In addition to spectral discrimination, the CCMs can include trajectory discrimination and detection of size of the radiation source.

 The newest generation of the FIM-92 Stinger uses a dual IR and UV seeker head, which allows for a redundant tracking solution, effectively negating the effectiveness of modern decoy flares (according to the U.S. Department of Defense).
 While research and development in flare technology has produced an IR signature on the same wavelength as hot engine exhaust, modern flares still produce a notably (and immutably) different UV signature than an aircraft engine burning kerosene jet-fuel.